Majjhima Nikāya 138

 Tassa rūpavipariṇāmānuparivattajā paritassanā dhammasamuppādā cittaṁ pariyādāya tiṭṭhanti.

-Anxieties occupy their mind, born of latching on to the perishing of form, and originating in accordance with natural principles.
+Anxieties occupy the mind, born of latching on to the perishing of form, and originating in accordance with natural principles.

 Cetaso pariyādānā uttāsavā ca hoti vighātavā ca apekkhavā ca anupādāya ca paritassati.

-So they become frightened, worried, concerned, and anxious because of grasping.
+So it becomes frightened, worried, concerned, and anxious because of grasping.

 Vedanaṁ …pe…